kave/kave.github.io/_posts/2016-12-14-Deploying-Python-Slackbot-To-Heroku.md

 ---------

+I decided to create this guide, because Heroku deployments aren't always as intuitive as we expect them to be.

 ### Getting Setup ###
 - For this guide i forked a popular python based [slackbot](https://github.com/lins05/slackbot)
 - Added my own custom responses, i'll skip this section as lins [README](https://github.com/lins05/slackbot/blob/develop/README.md) is self explanatory